mycelo1/parsecs/README.md

           }
           else
           {
-              DoEncrypt(en_input.String, en_output.String);
+              DoEncrypt(en_input.String, en_output.String, en_key.String);
           }
       }
-      else if (main_parser.Command == decrypt)
+      else if (main_parser.Command == keygen)
       {
           if (de_help.Switched)
           {
-              Console.Write(decrypt.HelpText());
+              Console.Write(keygen.HelpText());
           }
           else
           {
-              DoDecrypt(de_input.String, de_output.String);
+              DoKeyGen(Convert.ToInt32(kg_length.String));
           }
       }
+      else
+      {
+          Console.WriteLine("invalid command");
       }
+  }
   ```

-  > **COMMAND-LINE EXAMPLE:** `program.exe encrypt -i input.txt -o output.txt`

-  > + The first argument of the command-line will be tested against each nested command.
-Once one is found, the rest of the arguments will be parsed by the corresponding parser.
-If the first argument does not match any command, the line will be parsed by the instance's own set of switches.
+  > + The user is expected to provide the command as the first argument.
+Once a valid command is found, the rest of the arguments will be parsed by the command's corresponding parser.
+If the first argument does not match any command, the whole line will be parsed by the encompassing instance's own set of switches.
+  > + If the user does not provide a valid command, the `Command` property will point to its own instance.
-  > + The nested parameters will be listed by the `HelpText()` of the encompassing parser.
+  > + The nested commands will be listed by the `HelpText()` of the encompassing instance.
-  > + All nested parsers/commands will be executed recursively as needed.
-The `Parse` method of the nested parsers should not be called.
+  > + All nested commands will be executed recursively as needed.
+Usually the `Parse` method of the nested commands should not be called.
+  > + Nested commands cannot share verbs between each other.

 -----------------------------------------------------------------------------------------------------------